In today’s world, there’s no shortage of places to address a hearing challenge.

 - You don’t receive follow-up care for adjustments, updated hearing assessments, etc.

 - You cannot utilize your insurance benefits

 Costco and Sam’s Club have a great model of delivering low costs, and this is certainly an option if finances are the biggest motivator for you, but just know that it comes with its downsides.

 Often considered the traditional approach, this is the option if your healthcare is the most important factor for you.

 You’re able to visit a team of Doctors of Audiology to have a diagnostic hearing assessment that follows all audiological best practices.
 This means that the reason for your hearing challenges is very important, and the level of treatment is much more specific.

-You’re able to receive ongoing support and care that ensures that your hearing health remains the priority, and the focus is prolonging your hearing and ensuring that all steps are properly taken to ensure that your hearing loss doesn’t worsen.
+You’re able to receive ongoing support and care that ensures that your hearing health remains the priority, and the focus is prolonging your hearing and taking all steps to ensure that your hearing loss doesn’t worsen.